Gymnocalycium mihanovichii

+“Moon cacti” are commonly grown as houseplants.
+Unfortunately however, most “moon cacti” do not survive for very long due to drastic differences between the growth rate and size; the Gymnocalycium usually maxes out at around a few inches, meanwhile the Hylocereus grows much larger.

 Background

-Gymnocalycium mihanovichii is found growing at lower elevations up to 500 meters in Paraguay and northeast Argentina.
+Gymnocalycium mihanovichii is found growing at lower elevations up to 500 meters in Paraguay and northeast Bolivia.
 The species was discovered there in 1903 by Alberto Vojtěch Frič.

 The first description of Echinocactus mihanovichii was published in 1905 by Robert Louis August Maximilian Gürke.
 Nathaniel Lord Britton and Joseph Nelson Rose placed it in the genus Gymnocalycium in 1922.

 Gymnocalycium mihanovichii is very variable, therefore numerous varieties have been described.
-Frequently found in culture are mutants of cultivated individuals—color forms that are viable only when grafted since they can hardly assimilate—due to the lack of chlorophyll in the plant cells.
-In nurseries, it is often then grafted onto Hylocereus.
-The most popular cultivars are mutants that do not contain chlorophyll at all, so that the underlying red, orange, or yellow pigments become visible.
-Because chlorophyll is necessary for photosynthesis, these mutants die as seedlings unless grafted onto another cactus with normal chlorophyll.

-In the IUCN Red List of Endangered Species the species is referred to as "Least Concern (LC)", as not endangered.